Read our detailed article about selling your house at a property auction.

 The reserve price, on the other hand, is the minimum amount the seller is willing to accept.
 It's confidential between the seller and the auctioneer.

 If bids do not reach this price, the property will not be sold.
-Setting an appropriate reserve price is crucial as it ensures the seller does not end up selling the property for less than it's worth.
+Setting an appropriate reserve price is important as it ensures the seller does not end up selling the property for less than it's worth.

 Legal considerations for sellers

 Sellers are legally required to prepare an auction legal pack before the auction date.
-This pack includes essential documents such as title deeds, special conditions of sale, property information forms, and planning permissions if applicable.
+This pack includes documents such as title deeds, special conditions of sale, property information forms, and planning permissions if applicable.

-Role of RICS Survey in Auction Sales
+Role of RICS survey in auction sales

-For sellers, having a RICS survey done can add credibility to their listing and instil confidence in potential buyers.
+For sellers, having a RICS survey done can add credibility to their listing and instil confidence in interested buyers.
 It also helps in setting a realistic reserve price and can prevent disputes after the sale.

 Buying properties through auctions